Richard The Disney Grand Floridian Greeter Was Evacuated During Hurricane Irma And Could Use Your Well Wishes

 — Glenn Briggs (@glennwbriggs) September 15, 2017

 For now, Richard Gerth is staying at the Grand Floridian and he is still continuing to work.
-As of this time, he will be greeting guests through Tuesday, but he has off Wednesday and Thursday of this upcoming week.
+As of this time, he will be greeting guests through Tuesday, but he has Wednesday and Thursday off this upcoming week.

 There are a lot of Go Fund Me pages that have been set up in Richard’s name, but it is hard to know which are legitimate.
-Some have been proven as fake while people have donated to others and had the funds returned to their accounts.
+Some have been proven fake, while people have donated to others and had the funds returned to their accounts.

-Richard Gerth is one of the all-time greats and really could be considered a legend at Walt Disney World which is why the entire Internet is worried about him.
-Hurricane Irma uprooted the lives of many people and while some may thinking being put up at the Grand Floridian is great, Richard still wants to return home.
-Send him your well wishes, give him your thoughts, and if you head over to the resort, be sure to tell him high and talk to him for a while.
+Richard Gerth is one of the all-time greats and really could be considered a legend at Walt Disney World, which is why the entire internet is worried about him.
+Hurricane Irma uprooted the lives of many people and while some may think that being put up at the Grand Floridian is great, Richard still wants to return home.
+Send him your well wishes, give him your thoughts, and if you head over to the resort, be sure to tell him “hi” and talk to him for a while.

 [Featured Image by Danny Cox]